neonrust/webpipe-server-go/README.md

 ### Dependencies ###

 WebPipe has no javascript dependencies.
-However, it depends on the web browser to support WebSockets.
+However, it depends on the web browser to support [WebSockets](https://html.spec.whatwg.org/multipage/web-sockets.html).

 ### Contacts ###

-* bitbucket@0x1.se
+* github@0x1.se